nilscodes/reach-your-people/docs/catalyst/fund10-milestone-1.md

 ## 💡 Purpose
 This document outlines the goals and outcomes of Milestone 1 of the Catalyst Fund 10 project "Reach your people - social media and messaging integrations for DAOs and NFT projects" (further referenced to as RYP).

-The  contains the project ID, project and milestone links, the outputs, acceptance criteria and evidence provided for the Proof of Achievement.
+It starts with the project ID, project and milestone links, the outputs, acceptance criteria and evidence provided for the Proof of Achievement in the milestone module, and after that a results section that lists links, and explanations and supporting documentation.

 ## 🆔 Project ID
 `1000156`